Marathon Training: What Is Zone 4 / Threshold?

 • Mental State: Focused and alert

-• Form: Begins to weaken if you lose concentration
+• Form: Begins to weaken if concentration drops

 Common Mistakes with Zone 4 Training